gimox/json-routing/README.md

 Express JSON Routes
 ===================
 Make routes much easier to use in MVC format.
-I'm searching for time a simple nodejs routing with:
+I've been searching for a while for a nodejs routing solution with a:

  -  simple configuration,
  -  super performance,
- -  simple code
+ -  simple code,
  -  MVC organization,
  -  manage only routing, no other auto magic api creation
  -  customizable
- -  less possible dependency, it has only underscore
+ -  least possible dependency, which uses only underscore

 this is json-routes.

 Changelog from version 0.13
 -------------
-- It break compatibility with <0.13 version
+- No longer compatible with <0.13 version
 - new json syntax